 Specific treatment depends on your age and the severity of the condition.
 The options include:

-- Surgery.
-Mayo surgeons use a minimally invasive procedure (laparoscopic Heller myotomy) to cut the muscle at the lower end of the esophageal sphincter.
+Surgery.
+Mayo Clinic surgeons use a minimally invasive procedure (laparoscopic Heller myotomy) to cut the muscle at the lower end of the esophageal sphincter.
 People who have a Heller myotomy may later develop gastroesophageal reflux disease (GERD).

 - Botox (botulinum toxin).
 This muscle relaxant can be injected directly into the esophageal sphincter with an endoscope.
-Studies indicate that the injections may need to be repeated, and they may make it more difficult to perform surgery later if needed.
-Mayo specialists usually use Botox only for older adults and those who aren't good candidates for surgery.
+Studies indicate that the injections may need to be repeated, and repeat injections may make it more difficult to perform surgery later if needed.
+Specialists at Mayo Clinic usually use Botox only for older adults and those who aren't good candidates for surgery.